bjackman/bjackman.github.io/_posts/2019-09-07-pangram-update.md

 embarrassing.
 I should probably add some daily self-flaggelation to my banana-raft itinerary.

-Anyway, despite my slanderous repudiation a claim made by an intellectual hero, the widget still does its job of illustrating the difficulty of getting to a pan-autogram.
+Anyway, despite my slanderous repudiation of a claim made by an intellectual hero, the widget still does its job of illustrating the difficulty of getting to a pan-autogram.
 So the article's core message is intact, even if the self-respect of its author is in tatters.